-- Free SVG Cut Files (Located in blue at the end of this post)
+- Free SVG Cut Files – Grab the free files by filling out the purple form at the end of this post.

-- Black shirts – I found my size small t-shirt at Joann Fabrics and my toddler-sized shirt at Old Navy
+- Black shirts – I found a child’s size small t-shirt at Joann Fabrics and a toddler-sized black shirt at Old Navy

-This pumpkin black t-shirt will look great over an orange long-sleeve shirt for my son – that is, if it ever cools off!
-We are definitely not used to 90-degree weather in September!
+This pumpkin black t-shirt will look great over an orange long-sleeve shirt for my son.

 I have a few more Halloween projects I’d like to knock out before starting on Halloween costumes!
 Be sure to check out my past Halloween projects for some fun DIY’s to get started on now :)

 Check out these other fun Halloween crafts using your Cricut cutting machine!